 Retrospectively, I am glad I experienced this.
 I have learned to work for what I want to accomplish.
 I was never handed anything that I completed in any area in life whether it be in school, work, or something so small as to buying myself an ice cream cone.
 This is when I knew I wanted to apply to law school.
 I am applying because I know I want to work for those who felt the way I did back in 4th grade.
 I have come to the realization that minorities, like myself will always feel like they don’t have a voice in this beautiful country.
 I want to not only represent them but also teach them that they aren’t alone but they are accompanied by millions of Hispanics in this country who feel the same way.
 I want them to know that my misrepresentation occurred in a setting where I was promised I would not be left behind and I was.
 Every single person I will be helping will know that, in this country, everyone has a voice.

 At Torgenson Law, we give you that voice.
-Contact us with anything you need.
+Contact our Phoenix personal injury lawyers with anything you need.